sapegin/raccoon-toolbox/README.md

 ## Motivation

-There are many similar apps already, such as [DevUtils](https://devutils.com/) or [DevToys](https://devtoys.app/) but they are often expensive, have poor UX or don’t have the tools I need.
+There are many similar apps already, such as [DevUtils](https://devutils.com/) or [DevToys](https://devtoys.app/) but they are often expensive, have poor UX, or don’t have the tools I need.
 Also, I wanted to have a tool that I can use as a Mac app and a web app.

 ## Development